 It is your right, as well as your responsibility, to let offenders know if their activity is too loud and interrupts your sleep.

 If the problem persists, contact the owners.

 RENT PAYMENTS: Rent is due and payable on the first day of each month.
-Make payments payable to Keith Wessel and mail to 123 E Doty, 3rd Floor, Madison, WI.
+Make payments payable to Wessel Properties or Keith Wessel and mail or drop off to 1321 E Mifflin, Suite 100, Madison, WI.
+The mailbox is located in the hallway, and then to the right.
+The hallway is only open during the week, and while the daycare is open.
+Please drop off checks early, and we will only cash them on the 1st of the month or later.
 Payment should not be made in cash.
-Please use money orders, cashiers check or personal check.
+Please use money orders, cashiers check or personal or electronic check.
 Any check returned NSF or otherwise not clearing the bank after initial deposit will be assessed a $40.00 fee.
 If a check comes back twice you will be required to pay rent with a money order.
 IT IS VERY IMPORTANT TO PAY RENT ON TIME.
 Paying rent after the first day of the month will result in a late payment penalty of $40.00.
 Please remember the owner must meet his mortgage and other obligations and cannot do so until all rent receipts are collected.

 SMOKING: Smoking inside the apartments and common areas is not allowed.
 Please be considerate of the other tenants.

 SNOW REMOVAL: 1036 and 1038 E Gorham St. and 302 W Wilson: Snow removal will be provided for the driveway, sidewalk and the decks.
 Tenants are responsible for snow removal in and around their individual parking spaces.

 Back Decks during the winter: During the winter, to make snow removal possible, remove all items on the back decks.

 15 N Baldwin & 1025 E Johnson: Tenants are responsible for all snow removal.
 Please check your lease.